Ukhta

-Ukhta (Ухта́; Уква, Ukva) is an important industrial town in the Komi Republic of Russia.
+Ukhta (Ухта́; Уква, Ukva) is an important industrial town and the second-largest city in the Komi Republic of Russia.
 Population:

-It was previously known as Chibyu (until 1939).
+It was known as Chibyu until 1939.

 History

 Oil springs along the Ukhta River were already known in the 17th century.
 In the mid-19th century, industrialist M. K. Sidorov started to drill for oil in this area.
 It was one of the first oil wells in Russia.
-There was homecraft oil-field in 1920–1921 in Ukhta.
+There was homecraft oil field in 1920–1921 in Ukhta.
 Lying on the river of the same name, the settlement was founded as the village of Chibyu in 1929, but in 1939 it was renamed Ukhta.
 It was granted town status in 1943 when it was linked to the Pechora Railway.
-To the east of the town is Sosnogorsk, and to the southwest—Yarega.
-In addition to its rail link, Ukhta also has an airport.
+To the east of the town is Sosnogorsk, and to the southwest Yarega.
+In addition to the rail link, there is Ukhta Airport.

 The town expanded in the 1940s and 1950s by use of political prisoners' forced labor (see: gulag).